AmanKaur1011/PassionProjectSummer2024/README.md

 ## ERD Diagram
 ![ERD with colored entities (UML notation) (3)](https://github.com/AmanKaur1011/PassionProjectSummer2024/assets/156178926/bb2f3a18-4919-4cf1-a7b3-8e0283d7fe9b)

+## Challenges Faced:
+Incorporating the  Update interface in the Department and position where employees can directly be added to that department or position  was challenging as I have a One-to-many relationship between employee and department entities as well as in employee and position entities.
+So, keeping track of the previous  department ID  and position ID was a bit hard.
+Eventually, It was successfully incorporated into this passion project.

+## Extra Feature Incorporated:
+- Authentication is added as the extra feature to this passion project to give the critical functionalities access(like create, update, and delete ) only to authenticated users.
+- Using Images, styling, and responsive behavior

+## Features to explore in the Future:
+- Search Functionality to search employees by adding a particular name, hire date, position, or department name in the search bar
+- Adding the cross-training portal as a separate entity that can keep track of the employees who are cross-trained in other departments.
+So, when the employee information is shown it also shows what other departments, they are cross -trained.

 ## Interface Snippets
 ### Interface for the Home Page with a Carousel
 ![Screenshot 2024-06-21 033240 (1)](https://github.com/AmanKaur1011/PassionProjectSummer2024/assets/156178926/f517eedb-b04e-4459-bffd-1fd771ec4196)